yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-10-28-debugging-unhealthy-self-expectations.md

   * That it can help show us what we need / what to prioritize in each stage
   * That it can ultimately help us become better mentors in the future
 4. Remainder of class: panel with senior Ph.D. students about debugging unhealthy self-expectations.
-  * Normalize common struggles throughout the Ph.D. by asking panelists to agree/disagree with statements by raising their hands (see below).
+  * Lead panel discussion, alternating between Normalize common struggles by asking panelists to agree/disagree with statements by raising their hands (see below), and by asking questions from the question bank / from students.
   > **Insight:** What we portray is oftentimes not reflective of what we actually feel.
-  * Lead panel discussion.
 5. Ask students to fill in-class survey:
-  * TODO
+  * What is a hidden curriculum?
+  * Is there any part of the PhD's hidden curriculum that we discussed today that you haven't thought about before?
+  * Is there anything else you took away from class today?

 ## Example Statements for Panelists